wlandau/r-multiverse.github.io/moderators.md

 # Contact

 If you have questions, please post a [discussion thread](https://github.com/r-multiverse/help/discussions).
+To communicate confidentially among the [administrators](team.md#administrators) and other [moderators](team.md#moderators), please post a new issue, discussion, or comment to the private repository at <https://github.com/r-multiverse/moderation>.
-If you need to communicate confidentially, please email `administrators@r-multiverse.org`.
+If you need to communicate confidentially with only the administrators, please email `administrators@r-multiverse.org`.